 That was the only line he could think of while staring at the woman who saved him.
 It was the same old woman who handed him the religious magazine where the word of the Lord was faithfully recognized.

 It had been a week after the account with the foretold whisper.
-Kerxis had become frantic about his brother not visiting the doctor, the psych, for his weekly session in overcoming a possible root of trauma.
+Kerxis had become frantic about his brother not visiting his psychiatrist for his weekly session in overcoming a possible root of trauma.

 Castellone, being the impetuous little brother, grimaced at him for all the reminder.
 He'd head straight for his room after arriving home from school.
 There was no reason to be doing that nor should Kerxis waste the effort and money to have him in a better mental condition.
-He wasn't really deranged or anything.
+He hasn't really lost his mind.
+Not yet anyway.